mszep/pandoc_resume/resume.md

 **IT Infrastructure Consultant**; 2/2011 — 10/2011

   * Created PC cloning and imaging solution using Clonezilla and DRBL
-  * Configuration and support of Windows and Macintosh OS X systems
-  * Provided desktop support to over 700 users, both internal and remote
   * Assisted in design and implementation of escalation procedures for operations to development

 ### Sophos (Burlington, MA)
 **Technical Support Engineer**; 7/2010 — 1/2011

-  * Provided technical support for the SafeGuard line of encryption software for a variety of clients
-  * Assisted development with the testing of and reproduction of bugs
+  * Developed support tools and procedures for new products, migrated existing tools to work with new products
   * Provided customers with SQL and VB scripts based on specific needs to supplement software functionality
-  * Developed support tools and procedures for new products, migrated existing tools to work with new products
   * Worked to discover and resolve bugs and defects
-  * Completed a variety of testing daily on both physical and virtual machines in order to re-create and resolve customer issues
+  * Completed a variety of testing to recreate and resolve customer issues
   * Implemented enterprise level software solutions in many environments from extremely large (20,000+) to single workstations.

 ### Constant Contact (Waltham, MA)
-**Tier II Technical Support**; 10/2008 – 06/2009
+**Tier II Technical Support**; 05/2008 – 06/2009

   * Assisted QA and engineering by testing products before live release
-  * Provided internal technical support to Tier I representatives
   * Handled technical escalations submitted by Tier I customer support
-  * Created training material and provide instruction in a classroom environment
+  * Created training material and provided instruction in a classroom environment
   * Assisted mail operations and deliverability team in resolving issues and delivery problems
   * Created web-based interface for support to view current issues and troubleshooting steps
   * Designed Mac/OS X support training curriculum

-**Tier I Technical Support**; 05/2008 – 10/2008

-  * Provided technical support to users of our web-based SaaS application
-  * Minor web programming (html/xhtml/css)
-  * Wrote documentation and procedures, both internal and external
-  * Handled product inquiries from customers, including feature requests

 ### Larry's Comics (Lowell, MA)
 **IT/Webmaster/Graphic Design/Manager**; 06/1999 – 06/2012